 10. Pack closets in a flash

 Contractor trash bags are big and tough, which makes them perfect for transporting your shirts without taking them off their hangers.
 You can pack your entire closet in mere minutes just by doing the following:

 - Cut a small hole in the middle of a contractor trash bags’ sealed end

 - Pull the clothes (with them still on hangers) up through the bag’s open end

 - Slip the hangers’ hooks through the bag’s hole at the top

 And just like that, your closet is packed and your clothes are protected from dirt.

 Pull the clothes (with them still on hangers) up through the bag’s open end, and then slipping the hangers’ hooks through the bag’s hole at the top.
 And just like that, your closet is packed and your clothes are protected from dirt.

 Keep these 10 easy packing tips in mind for your next move, and you’ll find that moving into a new apartment doesn’t have to be so stressful after all.

-This post was contributed by Unpakt, a price comparison website that helps you quickly find and book a guaranteed price from reputable moving service providers in your area.
+This article was written by Unpakt, a price comparison website that helps you quickly find and book a guaranteed price from reputable moving service providers in your area.